 Glasgow is a city of constant reinvention and the way it approaches Scottish cuisine is no exception.
 Rough Guides 2017 suggests the city is "one of the best places to head for culinary experimentation."
 The city’s ever-evolving food scene has been driven by the clever use of Scotland’s exceptional natural larder, with thrillingly unexpected taste combinations and new takes on old staples a popular sight on menus.
 Which isn’t to say that tradition isn’t important in Glasgow.
-Whether it’s haggis, neeps and tatties, a warming cullen skink or an indulgent clootie dumpling, Glasgow does classic as well as it does cutting edge.
+Whether it’s haggis, neeps and tatties, a warming Cullen Skink or an indulgent clootie dumpling, Glasgow does classic as well as it does cutting edge.

 Awarded AA Scottish Restaurant of the Year in 2015 two years after it opened, The Gannet has quickly become a must-visit for foodies and has unquestionably added to the culinary kudos of West End neighbourhood Finnieston.
 Chefs Peter McKenna and Ivan Stein create a compact menu of both the hearty and delicate, all inspired by Scottish ingredients from venison to Scotch duck egg.
 Set in a listed tenement building, the restaurant is cosy but contemporary and their salted caramel fondant is worth travelling many miles for.